-The most popular place for shopping in Oslo is the area in and around Frogner, which is famous for its art galleries, antiques and food shops.
-Just North to Frogner is the Bogstadveien with a lot of shops, market stalls and department stores.
+The most popular place for shopping in Oslo is the area around Frogner, which is famous for its art galleries, antiques and food shops.
+Just north of Frogner is the Bogstadveien Street featuring many of the city's shops, market stalls and department stores.

-Oslo’s first big shopping centre, Vestbanen lies in Aker Brygge.
-Byporten, Glassmagasinet, Steen & Strøm, Paleet and Aker Brygge are also famous shopping centres in the city.
-On the streets of Bogstadveien and Hegdehaugsveien one can find a good collection of clothes ranging from mid range clothing to exclusive brands.
+Oslo is home to many large shopping malls such as, Aker Brygge, Steen & Strøm, Eger Karl Johan, Paléet, Oslo City, Glasmagasinet and Byporten.
+On the streets of Bogstadveien and Hegdehaugsveien one can find an extensive collection of clothing varying from mid range to exclusive brands.

 Grünerløkka comprises a chain of small, independent stores selling all sorts of clothes, handicrafts and pottery made by young Norwegian designers and artists.
-At Grensen, one can come across a wide collection of shoes.
-For some good furniture, Møllergata is the most popular place to go for quality furniture shopping.
+At Grensen, one can come across a perfectly fitting contemporary shoe style, while, Møllergata is the most popular place to go for quality furniture shopping.

-There is a large collection of work from the Norwegian folk artists on the Stortingsgate 28.
-The Oslo sweater shop, SAS Hotel at Tullins gate5, offers the best selections of sweaters in the city.
+There is a large collection of handicraft work from the Norwegian folk artists on offer at Stortingsgate 28.
+The Oslo sweater shop at Tullins gate5, offers the best selection of sweaters in the city.

 Stortorget is an open-air market selling general goods such as clothing, handicrafts, jewellery, antiques, souvenirs and flowers.
 Similarly, the stores at Grønland, many of them run by immigrants, sell a selection of vegetables, fruit and spices.
 This area is also famous for Fretex second hand shops, trading in second-hand and new clothes.